 Amikacin Side Effects

-Some side effects of amikacin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for amikacin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, amikacin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking amikacin:Incidence not known

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - difficulty with moving

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position